► Mercedes-AMG E63 S Estate tested

 So what’s it like to drive?

-I can tell you that 603bhp really does feel like 603bhp; flat-out on Hangar Straight it feels genew-ine-lee supercar fast.
-The V8’s note is more muted than I’d expected – but maybe it was cushioned by the crash helmet clamped over my ears.
+Well, for starters, we can tell you that 603bhp really does feel like 603bhp; flat-out on Hangar Straight it feels genew-ine-lee supercar fast.
+The V8’s note is a smidge more muted than in C63, for example, but that could merely be down to you being further away from the bellowing sports exhaust.

 In long corners, and on the way out of shorter ones, you can feel the all-wheel-drive system shuffling torque around to the axle that needs it most, and the overall handling balance is nice and predictable, helped by the long wheelbase.